 - To view the images associated with a classification or country within it, click the classification or country name.

-Teaching Resources provides image groups to start your real-world application of Digital Library content for research and teaching.
+Teaching Resources provides Groups to start your real-world application of Digital Library content for research and teaching.

 Browse Teaching Resources from any location in the Digital Library:

 - On the front page of the Digital Library, go to the Browse area in the footer and click Teaching Resources.

 - From the menu choose Browse > Artstor Collections then click Teaching Resources in the submenu.